 Meet "Disaster" and "Preparedness" -- two characters who will help you understand why you need to take personal responsibility to prepare yourself and your family for potential emergencies.
 Produced by the Metropolitan Emergency Managers Committee with funding support from the Kansas City Regional Homeland Security Coordinating Committee's Urban Area Security Initiative grant.
-In March 2012, the Disaster & Preparedness series was recently honored with a 2012 “Telly” award for excellence in online video production.
+In March 2012, the first seven videos of the Disaster & Preparedness series was honored with a 2012 “Telly” award for excellence in online video production.

 When disaster strikes and volunteers respond to help out either in shelters or out in the community, it is important that they have the skills to do whatever job they are assigned.
 If they are given the responsibility of serving food to either victims of the disaster or responders, they will need to know some basic food handling information in order to keep the food safe and healthy.
 This video is intended to provide basic food handling training in four different segments: Clean, Separate, Cook, and Chill.
 Videos are available in English, English with captions and Spanish.